python/cpython/Doc/tutorial/stdlib.rst

    >>> os.chdir('/server/accesslogs')

 Be sure to use the ``import os`` style instead of ``from os import *``.
-This will keep :func:`os.open` from shadowing the builtin :func:`open` function which operates much differently.
+This will keep :func:`os.open` from shadowing the built-in :func:`open` function which operates much differently.

 .. index:: builtin: help

-The builtin :func:`dir` and :func:`help` functions are useful as interactive aids for working with large modules like :mod:`os`::
+The built-in :func:`dir` and :func:`help` functions are useful as interactive aids for working with large modules like :mod:`os`::

    >>> import os